munisense/message-queue-workshop/README.md

 programming language [Golang](https://go.dev/), because it's builtin concurrency makes it a breeze to work with a Message Queue.
 First of all lets make sure everybody is set up.

+You can follow this readme or open it via [GitHub Pages](https://munisense.github.io/message-queue-workshop/)

 ## Prerequisites

 You can either use docker or follow the commands below to install golang locally: